 Why Add Custom Fields Without a Plugin?

-• **Enhanced Security**: Fewer plugins reduce the potential for security vulnerabilities.
+Enhanced Security: Reduces the potential for plugin-related vulnerabilities.

-Custom fields, in the context of WooCommerce, are additional data fields that you can add to your product pages.
-These fields can be used to display extra information such as product specifications, instructions, or any other relevant data.
+Custom fields can display additional information such as product specifications, instructions, or any other relevant data.

-Steps to Add a Custom Field in WooCommerce Product Without Plugin
+Steps to Add a Custom Field in WooCommerce Product Without a Plugin

-Step 2: Add Code to Display Custom Field in Product Backend
+Step 2: Add a Custom Field to the Product Backend

-// Add a custom field to the WooCommerce product backend add_action('woocommerce_product_options_general_product_data', 'add_custom_field_to_product');
+This code snippet adds a custom field to the product edit screen:

 function add_custom_field_to_product() {